Seven-Minute Avocado Toast Recipe

 It was considered the trendy, overpriced post-workout brunch of spoiled brats in snobbish restaurants.
 This dish became almost a symbol of everything wrong with Millennial culture in the 20 teens.

-Now that political unrest and a pandemic have diverted our attention, avocado toast is a safe subject again.
+Now that the pandemic is behind us and political unrest has diverted our attention, avocado toast is a safe subject again.
 You can even buy it in Dunkin’ Donuts these days, where it is massively popular.
 Better still, you can make it at home quickly, easily, and deliciously!

 Avocados Are One Super Nutritious Fruit